 I added a loop behind the star to hang it.
 This would not work with play dough or probably even salt dough, but model magic sticks to itself super well and is very lightweight, so I think it will hold over time without too much trouble.

-What crafting has your family been enjoying lately?
+What should we craft next?
 Do you have a handmade ornament that we should try?
 How about a Model Magic project?